 Credit should be given for any type of sponsorship, donations or grants, technical assistance, and to professional colleagues who contributed to the quality of the paper, but who have not been listed as authors.

 Manuscripts will be acknowledged upon receipt.
 Following preliminary editorial review, articles will be sent to members of the Editorial Panel and where warranted, to consulting reviewers who have particular expertise in a subject.
 The review process may sometimes take up to three to four months.
-This journal uses the blind review system.
-The names of consulting reviewers will periodically be published in the journal.
-The original manuscript will only be returned to the primary author if it is not accepted for publication and a stamped self-addressed envelope has been supplied.
-The other reviewed copies will remain the property of the International Journal of Orientation & Mobility.
+This journal uses the double blind review system.

 Permission to Copy